What are Poison Oak / Ivy / Sumac Rashes?

-Allergic reaction to poison oak, poison ivy and poison sumac is from the plant oil, uroshiol, found in the plants roots, stems, leaves and flowers.
-Direct contact will cause a red rash and sometimes blisters on the skin.
+Poison oak, poison ivy and poison sumac are from the plant oil, uroshiol, found in the plants roots, stems, leaves and flowers.
+Direct contact will cause allergic reactions, red rashes and sometimes blisters, on the skin.
 One can also get a rash from contact with the oil left on clothes, gardening tools or pet fur.
 The oil may also be aerosolized when burning any part of the plant.
 Susceptible patients include those who work outdoors, campers and hikers.